 Signalers must remain in clear view of the crane operator.
 If the crane operator can't see you, another method of communication must be used.
-Only one signaler communicates with the crane operator at a time.
+Only one rigger or signaler shall communicate with the crane operator at a time (except for the stop and emergency stop signals which may be given at any time by any team member).